jmittelstaedt12/AR-Connect/README.md

 **This is the problem I am addressing with AR Connect**

-By allowing users to agree and confirm a meetup location, receive their own walking directions and visual path to their meetup spot, and see their path in augmented reality using ARKit, AR Connect provides a simple and intuitive tool for making connecting with friends that much easier.
+By allowing users to agree on a meetup location, receive their own walking directions and visual path to their meetup spot, and see their path in augmented reality using ARKit, AR Connect provides a simple and intuitive tool for making connecting with friends that much easier.

 Users can:
 * Request to connect with a user at a chosen meetup location
-* Use their camera and AR to see a graphical representation of the shortest path to their meetup spot
+* Use their camera in AR to see a graphical representation of the shortest path to their meetup spot
 * See a visual indicator of their friend's location

+*NOTE: User locations are not disclosed until both users agree to connect.*

 Features
 ======